 Since time machines are not an option, anyone who is a leader—from business, politics, religion—must realize that their entire past is open for scrutiny.
-And they should have a strategy for how to handle situations when ghosts from their past come to light.
+As a leader, you should have a strategy for accepting responsibility for your actions when ghosts from the past come to light.

 If it happens to you, above all realize that how you handle the situation will reflect your leadership ability and particularly your credibility.
 Here are four tips that will help you retain and perhaps even gain respect from your colleagues and the public.